Site icon Concord Carpenter

 Beefing up The Shelves:

-Below Photo: Shelf edges were changed from 3/4″ round edges to 1 inch square edge.
-Bottom cabinet doors, shelf was removed and file drawers added.
+Below Photo: Shelf edges were changed from 3/4″ round edges to 1-inch square edges.
+Bottom cabinet doors, the shelf was removed and file drawers were added.

 Maple Drawers with Dovetail Construction: